 If for any reason, the City of Billings should fail to provide the contracted water supply to the District, there is no alternative source of water supply for the District's customers.
-Total water purchased by the District for the years ended June 30, 2018 and 2017 was \$2,215,844 and \$1,430,566, respectively.
-The amount payable for purchased water reflected in accounts payable in the accompanying statements of net position is \$753,470 and \$128,141 as of June 30, 2018 and 2017, respectively.
-(Also, see Note 14 for contingency and subsequent event.)
+Total water purchased by the District for the years ended June 30, 2019 and 2018 was \$2,092,063 and \$2,215,844, respectively.
+The amount payable for purchased water reflected in accounts payable in the accompanying statements of net position is \$760,096 and \$753,470 as of June 30, 2019 and 2018, respectively.
+(Also, see Note 13 for contingency and subsequent event.)

 As noted in Note 4 to the financial statements, the District has identified \$15,000,000 in capital improvement projects of which \$7,864,000 were identified as first priority projects.
-The original water supply and distribution system is now approximately 53 years old and the District must provide for new infrastructure as a result of growth within and surrounding the District's boundaries.
-Although management is pursuing federal monies to partially fund these costs, it is anticipated that revenue bonds or similar municipal-type bonds could be issued to finance a portion of these anticipated costs.
+The original water supply and distribution system is now approximately 55 years old and the District must provide for new infrastructure as a result of growth within and surrounding the District's boundaries.
+Although management pursues federal monies to partially fund these costs, revenue bonds or similar municipal-type bonds could be issued to finance a portion of these anticipated costs.